-Unless you’re completely new to travel nursing, you may want to strongly consider taking the housing stipend over agency-provided housing.
+Unless you’re completely new to travel nursing, you may want to consider taking the housing stipend over agency-provided housing strongly.
 Agencies may choose pricier accommodations for nurses to uphold a quality reputation.
 But with the flexibility of a housing stipend, you can choose your price point and pocket the difference.
 This also allows you to set the duration of your stay.
 Many agencies will match your move-in and move-out dates to the dates of your assignment.
 With a stipend, you can move-in early or extend your stay if you want to stay longer.

-Beyond savings, picking your own housing also lets you select which part of town you want to experience and which housing amenities matter most to your lifestyle.
+Beyond savings, picking your own housing lets you select which part of town you want to experience and which housing amenities matter most to your lifestyle.
 You may be able to lower your travel nurse Housing Costs by cutting out conveniences you don’t care about.

 The price of renting might initially dissuade you, but the potential long-term savings pay off.
 This option allows you to avoid the risk of damaging any of your valuable furniture or personal possessions.
 You won’t have to spend time and effort on renting a van and scheduling movers.
 You also don’t have to worry about your existing items fitting into every space you rent.
 Every apartment or house you rent has its own available space and room dimensions.
 Leave that coordination to the professionals and cut your travel nurse housing costs.

 It seems like a small choice to make, but this can have a huge impact over the course of your assignment.
 Eating out is both expensive and unhealthy in comparison to preparing your meals at home.
 When dining out, the average meal costs $12.75 in the U.S. That’s more than $1,000 a month!